-Rosie On Fire is glamour and flirtatious sex appeal.
+Rosie On Fire is a bit of glam, a dash of flirtation and a lot of fun.
 Our favourite F word is flattering.
 In a world of the overt show and tell, we believe in the art of the tease.
 We create luxury kimonos and fashion that instantly, effortlessly, elevates a look.
 Our pieces are the equivalent of the perfect red lipstick.
 Throw it on.
 Forget about it.
 Look fire.
 We also believe in the holistic woman: femininity, brilliance and care for others.
 Rosie On Fire is beauty and substance, from our designs to our core values.

 Our kimonos are designed with our signature cut that floats around you and flatters Flatters FLATTERS all shapes and sizes.
 Being a tease never hurt, so we've made it just sheer enough and let imaginations take it from there.